akierans/py-tut/README.md

 Python Tutorial

-Will be using this git repo to store all content built using Python book Leary Python 3 the Hard Way
+Will be using this git repo to store all content built using Python book Leary Python 3 the Hard Way.

+Added branch for exercises.